 A final way UNC campuses deepen connections to the rest of the world is through hiring international faculty.
 As part of the 2014 UNC survey, we did not ask campuses for data on the number or nationality of international faculty teaching on their campuses, but clearly these faculty provide unique opportunities to connect to foreign universities and institutions.
+These faculty also play a critical role in deepening international understanding and interest among their fellow faculty members and UNC students, bringing a diversity of perspective and new insights into solving problems both in the lab and in the classroom, and can increase interest among students in taking globally-focused courses and in studying internationally.

-These faculty also play a critical role in deepening international understanding and interest among their "It is critical for us to infuse an international perspective into the teaching, research and service missions of our campus.
+"It is critical for us to infuse an international perspective into the teaching, research and service missions of our campus.
 We have a long tradition of successful campus internationalization."
 Phil Dubois, Chancellor, UNC Charlotte.
 UNCC Senior International Officer Joël Gallegos served as chair of NAFSA, the national association of international educators, in 2014.